AirGuanZ/cuj/README.md

 });
 ```

-Note that the variable `x` is typed with `i32`, which is a CUJ variable representing a `int32_t` variable.
+Note that the variable `x` has type `i32`, which is a CUJ type representing  `int32_t`.
 And the `return` statement is replaced with `$return(...)`, which tolds CUJ to generate a return instruction.
 The `pow_n` algorithm almost have the same form of the above `pow`, except some of its unknown parts are replaced with their corresponding CUJ types, like `int32_t x -> i32 x`.
-CUJ will trace the execution of the lambda in `to_callable`, and reconstruct the algorithm with a fixed `n`.
+CUJ will trace the execution of the lambda in `to_callable`, and reconstruct the algorithm with the given `n`.

-Now we can generate exeutable machine code for `pow_n` and query its function pointer:
+Now we can generate machine code for `pow_n` and query its function pointer:

 ```cpp
 // pow_n_func is a raw function pointer